sky-music/sky-music.github.io/make-your-own-sheet.md

 ## Using Python

 You will need Python >= 3.6 and a few addition packages.
-We have a (./install-python.html)dedicated page</a> to explain how to install Python.
+We have a [dedicated page](./install-python.html) to explain how to install Python.

 Download the Sky Music Sheet Maker by clicking [Here](https://github.com/sky-music/sky-python-music-sheet-maker").
 Click on the green "Clone or Download" button, then choose "Download ZIP".